Pelosi: House moving to send impeachment to Senate next week

 McConnell told GOP senators at a lunchtime meeting this week to expect the trial next week, according to two people familiar with his remarks.
 The people requested anonymity to discuss the private meeting.

-He had signed on to a resolution from Sen. Josh Hawley, R-Mo., to allow for the dismissal of articles of impeachment if the House doesn’t transmit them in 25 days.
-That change to Senate rules appears unlikely to happen before Pelosi transmits the articles.
+He had signed on to a resolution from Sen. Josh Hawley, R-Mo., to change Senate rules to allow for the dismissal of articles of impeachment if the House doesn’t transmit them in 25 days.
+That now appear unlikely.

 In the weeks since Trump was impeached, Democrats have focused on new evidence about Trump’s effort to pressure Ukraine to investigate his political rivals and they pushed the Senate to consider new testimony, including from former White House national security adviser John Bolton.
 Republicans are just as focused on a speedy trial with acquittal.